fahd209/Easyshop-E-commerce-advanced/README.md

 5) Run the backend server on intelliJ
 6) Open the easyshop client on vs code
 7) Open the terminal and type "npm start"

+# Run project on docker

+1) Clone the repo to your computer
+2) Make sure to have docker on your computer
+3) Open the repo on VS code
+4) Open the terminal and enter "Docker compose up --build"